 2. Click the Choose button and select the folder containing your PDFs.

 3. Check the "Include files in subfolders" option if the folder you selected has subfolders containing PDFs of full-text articles.
-Check the "Create a Group Set for this import" option if your PDFs are organized into subfolders and you would like to preserve that structure within your library.
+Check the "Create a Group Set for this import" option if you organize your PDFs into subfolders and want to preserve that structure within your library.

-4. Make sure the Import Option is set to PDF.
+4. Make sure to set the Import Option to PDF.

 5. Click the Import button.

-PDFs attached to references in your library can be annotated using the built-in PDF viewer available in EndNote 20.
+You can annotate PDFs attached to references in your library using the built-in PDF viewer available in EndNote 20.

 Watch this video for more on the feature.